robotron2084/unit-test-example/README.md

 }
 ```

+I frequently find this to be a preferred method to write and test code: its code _used_ by monobehaviours, instead of it _being_ a monobehaviour.
+You don't necessarily need to make a separate 'core' class, but you can instead encapsulate your logic within the monobehaviour as well if necessary.

 ## Testing Setup

-TODO:
+So in order to create a test in Unity, first we need some code to test, and also to create a test fixture.
+The test fixture will run the tests, and display the results within unity's Test Runner.

  ## Using Assembly References
 When setting up tests, its important to use Assemblies (aka Assembly Definitions) for your tests.
-I also use them for my code, which is less important, but in general a good practice.
+I also use them for my code, which is less important here, but in general a good practice.

 You can create a test assembly via the `Create->Testing->Tests Assembly Folder`
 ![Assembly Overview](images/right_click_create.png)